Variations of Australian rules football: Austus

 Austus is a sport which was started in Australia during World War II when United States soldiers wanted to play football against the Australians.
 The game combined features of Australian rules football and American football.
 The rules of the game were mostly the same as Australian rules football, except that the American-style forward pass was allowed and afforded the same benefits as an Australian rules football kick, meaning that a thrown ball could be marked or used to score goals.
-The name comes from the first four letters of Australia (AUST) and the initials of the United States (US).
-The game has rarely, if ever, been played since the war.

-Samoan rules

-A hybrid of rugby union and Aussie rules.

 Universal Football

 Universal football was a proposed hybrid sport of Australian rules football and rugby league, as a means of unifying Australia under a single dominant football code.
 First codified in 1914, the game was originally designed to be played by teams of 15 on rectangular fields with rugby-style goalposts featuring a crossbar.
 The off-side rules of rugby league applied in the forward quarter of the ground and did not apply elsewhere.
 Handpasses, which included throws, could only be made backwards.
 Rugby scrums were eliminated and replaced with the Australian rules football style ball-up.
 Players could be tackled anywhere between the knee and the shoulders.
 The Australian rules style of mark was kept.
 Tries were worth three points, conversions and goals from marks kicked over the crossbar were worth one point, and goals kicked on the run were worth two points.

 There was some progress towards amalgamating the two sports in 1915, but these were halted by the escalation of World War I and the new code was not revived after the war ended.
 The concept was briefly revisited in 1933 with similar rules, and a private trial match was played at the Sydney Showground, but it did not result in a lasting revival of the concept which has not been seen since.